Computer Information Systems Technology

 3

-CIS 189 : Co-Op for Cis I
+CIS 189 : Co-Op for CIS I

 This course is part of a series wherein the student works in a degree/program related job.
 Emphasis is placed on student’s work experience as it integrates academic knowledge with practical application through exposure to computer practices in informational technologies environment.
 The grade is based on the employer’s evaluation of each student’s productivity, content of a descriptive report submitted by the student, and student development and assessment of a learning contract.